arduino/docs-content/content/software/app-lab/1.setup/4.linux/linux.md

 ## Connect Your Board

 1. Launch Arduino App Lab.

-1. Connect your UNO Q to your PC using a USB-C cable.
+2. Connect your UNO Q to your PC using a USB-C® cable.

-1. Select your board when it appears in the Arduino App Lab interface (this may take up to 60 seconds).
+3. Select your board when it appears in the Arduino App Lab interface (this may take up to 60 seconds).

 ## Next steps